aro-network/aro-docs/docs/node-operator-guide/aro-client/aro-client-introduction.md

 <p style={{color: 'red'}}>**IMPORTANT - Read Before Installation:**</p>

-<p style={{color: 'red'}}>The ARO Client software image supports `X86` architecture only at current stage.
-Do not run ARO Client on `ARM` or other alternatives.</p>
+- The ARO Client software image currently supports only `x86` architecture.
+Do **NOT** attempt to run the ARO Client on `ARM` or other alternative architectures.

-<p style={{color: 'red'}}>Do not run ARO Client in a VM environment.</p>
+- Running the ARO Client in a virtual machine (VM) environment is **NOT** supported.

-<p style={{color: 'red'}}>To install ARO Client, you need a `Debian` operating system (Version 11 and above) running on a bare-metal machine as a prerequisite.</p>
+- To install the ARO Client, a bare-metal machine running a `Debian` operating system (Version `11` or higher) is required as a prerequisite.

 **General steps to follow:**

-- If you do not have `Debian` installed, refer to this <Link to="/node-operator-guide/aro-client/aro-client-debian">Operating System Tutorial guide</Link>.
+- If you do not have `Debian` installed, refer to this <Link to="/node-operator-guide/aro-client/aro-client-debian">**Operating System Tutorial guide**</Link>.
-- If you are ready with the operating system, refer to this <Link to="/node-operator-guide/aro-client/aro-client-installation">Installation & Initialization Tutorial for ARO Client</Link>.
+- If you are ready with the operating system, refer to this <Link to="/node-operator-guide/aro-client/aro-client-installation">**Installation & Initialization Tutorial for ARO Client**</Link>.

 ### Special Notes for VM Installations (Legacy)

 <p style={{color: 'red'}}>**IMPORTANT - If you are running a VM-based installation of ARO Client, please notify:**</p>

-The VM-based installation method is **deprecated** and no longer supported due to performance limitations, particularly for edge services like PCDN.
+- The VM-based installation method is **deprecated** and no longer supported due to performance limitations, particularly for commercial edge services.

-If you are currently using a VM-based installation of the ARO Client (e.g., from the Previewnet phase when VM installations were supported), we **strongly recommend** migrating to the new installation method as soon as possible.
+- If you are currently using a VM-based installation of the ARO Client (e.g., from the Previewnet phase when VM installations were supported), we **strongly recommend** migrating to the new installation method as soon as possible.